pablodelarco/kubernetes-homelab/README.md

      └── Image Updater (new tags) ────────────┘
 ```

-1. All cluster state is declared in this repository
+1. All cluster state is declared in this repository.
-2. **ArgoCD** watches the repo and auto-syncs changes to the cluster
+2. **ArgoCD** watches the repo and auto-syncs changes to the cluster.
-3. **ArgoCD Image Updater** detects new container image tags and commits updates
+3. **ArgoCD Image Updater** detects new container image tags and commits updates.
-4. **Renovate** opens PRs for Helm chart and dependency updates
+4. **Renovate** opens PRs for Helm chart and dependency updates.
-5. **Sealed Secrets** allows encrypted secrets to be stored safely in Git
+5. **Sealed Secrets** allows encrypted secrets to be stored safely in Git.

+---

+## 📈 Goals

+- **Deepen Kubernetes Knowledge**: Dive deep into advanced Kubernetes concepts, such as networking, GitOps, and federation.
+- **Enhance Resilience**: Design a self-hosted environment with reliable backups and minimal downtime.
+- **Share Knowledge**: Document my progress and learnings to help others interested in setting up their own homelab.

+---

-## License
+## 📄 License

 See [LICENSE](LICENSE).